Maria Komnene, Queen of Jerusalem: Queenship

-Dowager
+Queen dowager

+Widowhood

 Maria's husband, Amalric, came down with dysentery in June 1174.
 On his deathbed, he granted the city of Nablus, formerly held by his mother, to Maria to be held in fief as dower.
 He died on 11 July.
 Maria may have taken part in the ensuing discussion about succession to the throne.
-Having no other son, Amalric was succeeded by 13-year-old Baldwin, who had not yet been formally diagnosed with leprosy.
+Amalric was succeeded by his only son, 13-year-old Baldwin, who had not yet been formally diagnosed with leprosy.
 Despite ominous symptoms, he was seen as a better candidate than his slightly older sister, Sibylla, because she was a girl and unmarried.
 The claim of Maria's daughter, Isabella, was unviable because she was only two years old.

-Diplomatic role

-Maria found herself in an unusual situation after Amalric's death; she was the queen dowager, but the new king, Baldwin IV, had a living mother, Agnes of Courtenay.
-She thus had no right to rule the kingdom as regent for the underage monarch.
-Having no role at court, Maria retired from public life with her daughter.
-When Count Raymond III of Tripoli assumed regency, Agnes returned to court.
-Soon after his accession it became clear that Baldwin was indeed afflicted with leprosy, meaning that he could not father an heir.
-Amalric's daughters, Sibylla and Isabella, therefore became crucial figures.
+Maria found herself in an unusual situation after Amalric's death: she was the queen dowager, but the new king, Baldwin IV, had a living mother, Agnes of Courtenay.
+Maria thus had no right to rule the kingdom as regent for the underage monarch.
+Having no role at court, she retired from public life and moved to Nablus with her daughter.
+When Count Raymond III of Tripoli assumed the regency, Agnes returned to court.
+Soon after his accession it became clear that Baldwin was indeed afflicted with leprosy.
+The diagnosis meant that he could not marry and father an heir.
+Amalric's daughters, Sibylla and Isabella, therefore became crucial figures, and Maria became more powerful as Isabella's mother than she had been as Amalric's wife.